Home

 When will you come back home?

 Where's home?
 Home is where we park it.
-The Charlotte area will always be like home to us.
+The greater Charlotte area will always be like home to us.
 We will always be "from N.C."
-Our house will be on wheels behind our truck, so we think home is where we park it.
-Of course, we plan to return to the greater Charlotte area frequently since both of us have family and friends there.
+Our house is on wheels behind our truck.
+Of course, we return to NC frequently since both of us have family and friends there and we now have our own mountain camp in the Blue Ridge Mountains.

 Return to top